 - For 20" square napkins, purchase fabric in multiples of 20" so you won't have small amounts left.

-It's recommended to purchase an extra inch or two in case the fabric is not cut straight from the bolt and to accommodate for the preshrinking.
-Or, simply make your napkins a bit smaller as nobody will notice!
+If the fabric is not cut straight from the bolt, it's recommended to purchase an extra inch or two to accommodate the preshrinking.
+Or, make your napkins a bit smaller, as nobody will notice!

-Cut your fabric using the rotary cutter, mat and ruler to the size of the napkin to be made.![Sew a Napkin Fabric Square]()
+Use the rotary cutter, mat, and ruler to cut your fabric to the size of the napkin you'll be making.

 STEP 3: Serger Rolled Hem Stitch

-Set up the serger machine for stitching a rolled hem stitch.
-I have a Bernina L450 overlocker machine so the instructions will work for the L450 or L460 machine.
+Set up the serger machine to stitch a rolled hem stitch.
+I have a Bernina L450 overlocker machine, and these instructions will work for the L450 or L460 machine.

 The rolled hem stitch uses three threads for the overlocking stitch.
 Remove the right side needle and thread from your overlocker.
 Slightly tighten the screw for the removed needle and put it aside.